akmaalsh/2025p_ImagetoData/Image to Data/README.md

 ## Using the Application

-1. Once the application is running, you'll see a simple web interface
+1. Once the application is running, you'll see a modern web interface with clear instructions
-2. Click "Choose File" and select an image containing a data table
+2. **Step 1:** Click "Choose Files" to select one or more images containing data tables
-3. Click the "Extract Table" button
-4. Wait for the processing to complete (you'll see a loading indicator)
-5. The extracted table data will be displayed below
+3. **Step 2:** Provide context about the table(s) to improve extraction accuracy
+4. **Step 3:** Click "Extract Tables" to begin processing
+5. **Step 4:** Once processing is complete, you can:
+   - View the extracted data in table format
+   - Download the results as Excel or CSV
+   - Process more images as needed

 ## Important Notes

-* **API Costs:** Each table extraction uses the OpenAI API, which has associated costs.
+* **API Costs:** Each table extraction uses the OpenAI GPT-4V API, which has associated costs.
 Be mindful of your usage.
 * **Image Quality:** The accuracy of table extraction depends on:
   - Image quality and resolution
   - Table complexity and layout